 In the point-centered quarter method, a point in the forest is identified and the area around it is separated into four quarters.
 In each quarter, the nearest tree with a diameter-at-base-height (dbh) of > 40 cm is identified.
 This is considered the “large tree” sample.
 In each quarter, the nearest tree with a dbh > 2.5 cm and < 40 cm is identified.
 This is considered the “small tree” sample.
 The dbh is the diameter (in cm) of a tree measured at 4½ feet above the existing grade.
 Identifying a large tree and small tree in each quadrant provides the ability to compare the overstory (the trees in a forest whose crowns constitute the highest layer of vegetation in a forest, typically forming the canopy) to the understory (vegetation growing beneath the forest canopy without penetrating it to any extent).

+Using these measurements, the Basal Area and Importance Value of each tree species is calculated.
+The basal area is the cross-sectional area (in m2) of a single tree at breast height (4½ ft above the ground).
+The basal area of all trees of a species can be calculated to understand the species density in a site.
+This is used, instead of the number of trees per area, to take into account the size of the trees.
+The Importance Value of each species is calculated to understand the relative dominance of that species in a forest community.
+It is based on how commonly a species occurs across the forest, the total number of individuals of the species, and the total amount of forest area occupied by the species.

 Procedure